Bachelor of Arts / Bachelor of Science in International Political Economy

 The undergraduate degrees in international political economy prepare students to manage today’s increasingly complex international environment.
 Our interdisciplinary degree is also designed to efficiently accommodate study and internship abroad experiences.

 Today, more careers increasingly require international knowledge and skills that transcend the confines of traditional disciplinary training.
-Our International Political degrees (BA and BS) will develop students’ critical skill sets to meet the needs and demands of the international diplomatic and business sectors.
+Our Bachelor of Arts and Bachelor of Science in International Political Economy degrees will develop students’ critical skill sets to meet the needs and demands of the international diplomatic and business sectors.